-- 1.6 During the last Quinquennium the Church has been reordered to incorporate a central aisle within the Nave, beyond which is the Chancel with Vestry and Organ chamber to the north.
+- 1.6 During 2017 the Church has been reordered to incorporate a central aisle within the Nave, beyond which is the Chancel with Vestry and Organ chamber to the north.
 The Tower is located at the west end of the Nave with Entrance on the south side.
-The small boiler house which was located on the north side of the Tower was also demolished to facilitate the construction of monopitched extension housing a new kitchen and accessible toilet facility.
+The small boiler house which was located on the north side of the Tower was also demolished to facilitate the construction of mono-pitched extension housing a new kitchen and accessible toilet facility.
 The font was relocated from the west end of the Nave to the North West corner of the Tower to facilitate the central aisle.
 Furthermore a full replacement heating system, boiler, pipework, radiators and control system was installed. - 1.7 Walls are of local sandstone with dressings to openings and buttresses. - 1.8 The roof is covered with man-made slates to the Nave, Welsh slates to the Chancel and Vestry.
-Welsh slates to the Tower; the new Kitchen extension has Spanish slate coverings. - 1.9 There is a good selection of deciduous and coniferous trees within the Churchyard.
-There are no tree preservation orders. - 1.10 The Church is a Grade II listed building under the Town and Country Planning Act.
+Welsh slates to the Tower; the new kitchen extension has Spanish slate coverings. - 1.9 There is a good selection of deciduous and coniferous trees within the Churchyard.
+There are no tree preservation orders. - 1.10 The Church is a Grade II Listed Building under the Town and Country Planning Act.
 The Planning Authority is Durham County Council.
-The listing status is attached to this in the Appendix.
 There is no Conservation Area relating to the site. - 1.11 The Church is recorded in "Pevsner's Building of England" Durham edition.
-St Cuthbert 1832 by William Ramshaw of Bishop Auckland for

-Bishop Van Mildert, whose coat of arms appear over the entrance.
+St Cuthbert 1832 by William Ramshaw of Bishop Auckland for Bishop Van Mildert, whose coat of arms appear over the entrance.
 The Nave is coursed rubble with pairs of tall round-headed window under square drip moulds.
 Solid looking tower with single louvred openings.

 Chancel rebuilt in December in 1866-7 by J Ross of Darlington, (GR) who also restored the Church.
 Original gallery removed in 1886 from the wide flat-ceilinged Nave.